Skip to content

 TreeNode rotate(TreeNode node) {

-// Get the balance factor of node
+// Get balance factor of node

 int balanceFactor = balanceFactor(node);